 Is pour-over coffee better?

 For many coffee lovers, yes, pour-over coffee is the preferred brewing method, especially for black coffee.
-Since the brewing process is longer, there is a more intricate flavor extraction which makes for a more flavorful brew.
+Since the brewing process is longer, there is a more intricate flavor extraction which makes for a more flavorful clean brew.
+But its love is tapered by the difficulty of mastering the brewing process and brewing a consistent cup each time.

 Is pour-over coffee bad for you?